-What is it like living with PTSD symptoms?
+What is it like to live with PTSD?

 Living with PTSD means living in a constant state of fear.
 Feeling overwhelmed is common.
 It’s like no matter how happy you appear on the outside or try to convince yourself that you are, there’s something really sad and negative hiding just below the surface.
 People living with PTSD often blame themselves for the trauma they experienced or berate themselves for not being able to “get over” the trauma.
 They may ask themselves, “Why can’t they just move on?
 Why can’t I just forget the trauma?”
 Sometimes the future seems hopeless.
 A person with PTSD may feel like it’s a challenge just to get out of bed in the morning.